officialprofile/Genome-assembly/01-Burrows-Wheeler-Transform.md

 #> TTACA$GA
 ```

-For our convenience lets these permutations into single characters
+For our convenience let's split these permutations into vectors of single characters.

 ```r